Window Restoration Specialists

 Where replacement is an option there are a few modern alternatives such as aluminium windows, double glazed timber or even uPVC windows.
 However like all things there are caveats.
 The two main considerations are cost and visual appeal.
 But the biggest issue is appearance.
 Double glazing with stick on lead just cannot replicate the unique shimmering effect and vitality of a traditional leaded light.

-Our advice is fairly simple and in two parts.
-First would be to be clear about what you would like to achieve from change, in an ideal world.
-Second is to do a lot of research, talk to friends or people who have similar property and view examples or samples.
+Our advice would be to do a lot of research, talk to friends or people who have similar property and view examples or samples.
+Or try specialist workshops like Craft Glass who only deal with leaded panels as a business.

 What type of glass should be used?